amperity/lein-monolith/README.md

 ## Usage

 Monolith offers a number of tasks to make working with monorepos easier.
+To get started, create a coniguration file named `monolith.clj` at the root of the monorepo.
+This file tells monolith where to find the projects inside the repo, using the `:project-dirs` key.

+You can also specify a set of external dependency versions which should be used by the projects inside the monorepo.
+This is a vector of vectors defined the same way it is in a `project.clj` file.

 ### Set Up Checkout Links